 Now we can bring the politics into play.
 We’ve got a knucklehead President, here in the United States, who cannot fathom the problem – even when his own hand-picked advisors are telling it to his face in the middle of a press conference.
 He makes suggestions for people to inject themselves with disinfectants to “cure” themselves of COVID19 (don’t even think about doing this, people), as well as promoting drugs that are meant to manage other diseases are cures for this one (proven to be ineffective by several studies).
 Instead of being a helpful part of the solution, this President becomes part of the hurdles and obstacles that have to be overcome.
 And I haven’t even mentioned his idiotic statements concerning the delivery of supplies to some of the hardest hit areas in the United States.
 Add to that, people that are protesting the state governments to re-open now, so that they can go shopping again.
 Brazenly holding up protest signs that proclaim that the virus only targets the weak.
 It doesn’t; though, individuals with pre-existing conditions, the elderly, and those with weaker immune systems are at greatest risk of death from contracting the virus.
 But let’s consider this more of an obstacle to get around than part of the problem.

 Yeah, its not really doing the math and solving the problems, right?
 Or is it?
 I know that my immune system can provide a path for this virus to enter my body and fuck me up good.
 I stay away from people.
 I calculated the odds of staying away from people versus interacting with every schmoe I met on the street.
 I choose the method with the safer odds.
 I stay in the house instead of running all over town.
 Why?
 Because I calculated the odds that it is safer for me to be in the house.
 I wear a mask?
 Why?
-Because Shadow made them specifically for me.
-She wants me to be safer than I am without them.
-And I wear them because it lessens the odds of me catching the virus when I do have to be out in public.
+I wear them because it lessens the odds of me catching the virus when I do have to be out in public.
 I am doing the math.
 I am solving the problems.
 And hopefully when all of this final settles down and the virus can be held at bay for a huge majority of the planet’s populace – I get to live.
 Because I do want to live.

 My meditations with my Gods have shown me that this is the Storm that I have feared.
 Not the unraveling of a capitalistic “empire”.
 I still have faith in what the United States will do going forward, and faith that the Constitution will provide the pathway for that to take place.
 I have faith that American voters will change that tide, by coming out in larger and larger numbers.
 No, the Storm is here and its COVID19.
 How we weather the Storm will be up to each and every one of us.
 We cannot come together in manners that we know and understand.
 Rather, we have to rally around one another from a distance, and help each other to be strong through these times.
 That’s what our larger Pagan community should be about, and what our smaller, local communities, and “tribal” groups should be doing now.
 Helping one another, being there, supporting each other.
 Your friend can’t get out for groceries?
 Email them and ask for a list.
 Go and get it for them.
 Have them order the items on an app, get a delivery time and place from them – and get it for them.
 We can be innovative in this time of need for others.
 Even if we can’t give them the hugs we all so richly deserve.